kelanyll/blog/content/posts/fpl-wrapper.md

 It's clear from the PPGPV stats that McCarthy at £4.7m has been quite a bargain.
 Reece James ranks high at fourth best amongst my team and would definitely be an improvement over some of my defenders such as George Baldock who is in the same price band at £5m.

 I hope this has been a helpful introduction to FPLWrapper.
-If you have any feedback, please feel free to shoot me an email!
+If you have any feedback, please don't hesitate to comment!